Places

 What Works Well

-- 7–9 day itineraries linking Tallinn with either Tartu innovation or coastal/island retreat time
+- 7–9 day itineraries linking Tallinn with either Tartu innovation programming or coastal/island retreat time

-- Morning worship/teaching windows in cathedral chapels, creative hubs, or manor halls before excursions
+- Morning worship and teaching windows in cathedral chapels, creative hubs, or manor halls before excursions

-- Balanced pacing with tram/walking tours, trains to Tartu, and ferry transfers to islands while keeping rest moments
+- Balanced pacing with tram and walking tours, trains to Tartu, and ferry transfers to islands while protecting rest windows

-- Fundraising moments: Town Hall rooftop worship, manor banquets, seaside bonfires, and tech-hub storytelling nights
+- Fundraising moments can include Town Hall rooftop worship, manor banquets, seaside bonfires, and tech-hub storytelling nights

-We coordinate digital-friendly venues, bilingual hosts, and Baltic hospitality so pastors can focus on shepherding, vision, and donor care.
+We coordinate digital-ready venues, bilingual hosts, and Baltic hospitality so pastors can focus on shepherding, vision, and donor care.

 Sample Ministry Focus